ricmmartins/linuxvm-cloud-init-vmss/README.md

 ![test-access.png](test-access.png)

-✔️ If for some reason, you need to connect over SSH into your VMs for some troubleshooting, here are the steps needed:
+✔️ If for some reason you need to connect over SSH into your VMs for some troubleshooting, here are the steps needed:

 * List connection information:
 ```